-The Protocol, promulgated in 2013, provides a national policy for estuarine management and guides the development of individual EMPs.
+The Protocol provides a national policy for estuarine management and guides the development of individual EMPs.
 It must be ensured that the EMPs are aligned with the Protocol and the National Coastal Management Programme (CMP) (DEA, 2014).
 The Protocol lays out the following: